Skip to main content

 POST /v0/kyc/access-token

 Returns a short-lived access token for initializing the verification SDK in your frontend.
-Response: 200 OK
+Query parameters:

 {